quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Using Server Retry for Redirection

 QUIC provides a Server Retry packet that can be sent by a server in response to the Client Initial packet.
-The server may choose a new connection ID in that packet and the client will retry by sending another Client Initial packet with the server-selected connection ID.
+The server may choose a new Connection ID in that packet and the client will retry by sending another Client Initial packet with the server-selected Connection ID.
 This mechanism can be used to redirect a connection to a different server, e.g. due to performance reasons or when servers in a server pool are upgraded gradually, and therefore may support different versions of QUIC.
-In this case, it is assumed that all servers belonging to a certain pool are served in cooperation with load balancers that forward the traffic based on the connection ID.
-A server can chose the connection ID in the Server Retry packet such that the load balancer will redirect the next Client Initial packet to a different server in that pool.
+In this case, it is assumed that all servers belonging to a certain pool are served in cooperation with load balancers that forward the traffic based on the Connection ID.
+A server can choose the Connection ID in the Server Retry packet such that the load balancer will redirect the next Client Initial packet to a different server in that pool.

 # Use of Versions and Cryptographic Handshake

-Versioning in QUIC may change the protocol's behavior completely, except for the meaning of a few header fields that have been declared to be fixed.
-As such version of QUIC with a higher version number does not necessarily provide a better service, but might simply provide a very different service, so an application needs to be able to select which versions of QUIC it wants to use.
+Versioning in QUIC may change the protocol's behavior completely, except for the meaning of a few header fields that have been declared to be invariant
+{{!QUIC-INVARIANTS=I-D.ietf-quic-invariants}}.
+A version of QUIC with a higher version number will not necessarily provide a better service, but might simply provide a different feature set.
+As such, an application needs to be able to select which versions of QUIC it wants to use.

 A new version could use an encryption scheme other than TLS 1.3 or higher.
 {{QUIC}} specifies requirements for the cryptographic handshake as currently